CAT and Genny training in progress

 What CAT and Genny training courses does Sygma offer?

-Sygma offers a full range of cable avoidance training including EUS CAT1, ProQual CAT1 and CAT1 Plus, EUS CAT2 Safe Dig, CAT Manager, and the RQF Level 2 Award.
-We also deliver specialist courses such as Advanced EM Locator, GPR training, and PAS128 awareness.
+Sygma offers a full range of cable avoidance training including EUSR CAT1, ProQual CAT1 and CAT1 Plus, EUSR CAT2 Safe Dig, CAT Manager, and the RQF Level 2 Award.
+We also deliver specialist courses such as Advanced EM Locator, GPR training, and PAS 128 awareness for utility surveyors.

-What is the difference between EUS CAT1 and ProQual CAT1?
+What is the difference between EUSR CAT1 and ProQual CAT1?

-EUS CAT1 leads to EUSR card registration, which is the industry-standard proof of cable avoidance competency.
-ProQual CAT1 is independently assessed and externally verified, offering a higher standard of individual assessment.
+EUSR CAT1 leads to EUSR card registration, the industry-standard proof of cable avoidance competency.
+ProQual CAT1 is externally verified and accredited by ProQual Accreditations, offering a higher standard of individual assessment.
 Both cover cable avoidance but through different assessment routes.

 Do you deliver training on-site at our premises?

 Yes.
-Sygma delivers on-site training across the UK.
+Sygma delivers on-site training across the UK mainland.
 On-site delivery is available for most courses and requires a minimum of 4 delegates.
 We bring all equipment and materials to your location.
+Travel is included in the price.

 What qualifications can I gain through Sygma?

-Depending on the course, you can gain EUS/EUSR cards, ProQual accredited certificates, Ofqual-regulated ProQual Level 2 to Level 6 qualifications in utility mapping and surveying, and Sygma attendance certificates.
+Depending on the course, you can gain EUSR cards, ProQual-accredited certificates, Ofqual-regulated qualifications from Level 2 through Level 6 in utility mapping and surveying, and Sygma certificates of attendance or competence.

 What is the maximum group size for assessed courses?

-Sygma operates a strict maximum of 8 delegates per trainer/assessor session for all assessed courses.
-This is a deliberate limit maintained across all delivery to ensure proper individual assessment.
+Sygma operates a strict maximum of 8 delegates per trainer and assessor session for all assessed courses.
+This limit is maintained across all delivery to ensure proper individual assessment and practical equipment time.